Letting Go (Wings song): Critical reception

 Billboard described it as being one of Wings' "less surrealistic productions," commenting on its "hymn-to-nature" lyrics and "vaguely omninous minor chord progression."
 Cash Box commented on the "Eagles-influenced guitars."
 The single version is remixed and is approximately a minute shorter than the album track.
 The single also incorporates elements that were not included on the album track, such as an organ glissando at the beginning.

 Ultimate Classic Rock contributor Nick DeRiso rated "Letting Go" to be Wings' 10th greatest song, praising its "dark, roiling tone" and how it "explores that narrow space between love and obsession to great effect."
+Muzikalia critic Txus Iglesias rated it to be Wings' 4th best song, praising its power and rawness.
 Chip Madinger and Mark Easter called it "one of the best songs on the LP."
 Robert Rodriguez called it "a strong track topped with a full slab of brass" and noted that it was "one of the Wings' onstage highlights."
 Authors Roy Carr and Tony Tyler described the song as one of the few "genuinely potent" tracks on Venus and Mars but said that McCartney "should have taken his advice and let go.
 This seeks to be composedly heavy but merely succeeds in attaining a considerable degree of ponderosity."
 In the book The Rough Guide to the Beatles, Chris Ingham wrote "Letting Go" was "an inert sludge rocker," calling it "a disastrous choice for a single."

+Other releases

+The single edit of "Letting Go" was featured on The 7" Singles Box in 2022.
+The full album track was released on the deluxe edition of Wings in 2025.